amirbaqerzadeh/exponential-smoothing/README.md

-# Temperature Analysis and Forecasting
+# Temperature Analysis and Forecasting using Exponential Smoothing models

 This repository contains Python code for analyzing temperature data and performing time series forecasting using Exponential Smoothing models.
 The project includes various utility functions for data preprocessing, visualization, decomposition, and forecasting.